Amitabh Bachchan's Touching Message On Winning The Dadasaheb Phalke Award

 He recently wrapped up shooting for Shoojit Sircar's 'Gulabo Sitabo' in Lucknow.
 The movie also stars Ayushmann Khurrana.
 Other than Gulabo Sitabo, he also has Rumi Jaffery's Chehre alongside Emraan Hashmi; in Ayan Mukerji's adventure fantasy-drama Brahmastra, he will be seen alongside Ranbir Kapoor, Alia Bhatt, Mouni Roy, and Nagarjuna.

-Union Minister Prakash Javadeker announced Big B winning the Dadasaheb Phalke award.
+Union Minister Prakash Javadekar announced Big B winning the Dadasaheb Phalke award.
 He took to Twitter and wrote, "The legend Amitabh Bachchan who entertained and inspired for 2 generations has been selected unanimously for #DadaSahabPhalke award.
 The entire country and international community is happy.
 My heartiest Congratulations to him." (sic) Check out his tweet here.

 The legend Amitabh Bachchan who entertained and inspired for 2 generations has been selected unanimously for #DadaSahabPhalke award.
 The entire country and international community is happy.
 My heartiest Congratulations to him.@narendramodi @SrBachchan pic.twitter.com/obzObHsbLk— Prakash Javadekar (@PrakashJavdekar) 24 September 2019